slerman12/UnifiedML2old/README.md

 }
 ```

-And if you use any part of this code — even look at it, or think about it — be sure to cite!
+And if you use any part of this code — even look at it, or think about it — **be sure to cite!**

+Also:

+An acknowledgment to:

-Thank you to [Denis Yarats](https://cs.nyu.edu/~dy1042/), et. al., whose beautifully written [**DrQV2**](https://github.com/facebookresearch/drqv2) repo inspired much of this library!
+[Denis Yarats](https://cs.nyu.edu/~dy1042/), whose beautifully written [**DrQV2 repo**](https://github.com/facebookresearch/drqv2) inspired much of this library and its design.

-Their work:

 ```
 @inproceedings{yarats2021image,